mm6/InternetOfThingsCourse/projects/project1/Project1_F21.md

 ```
 [There are plenty of additional CLI commands.](https://docs.particle.io/tutorials/developer-tools/cli/)

-10) Using the Particle console, verify that it is receiving the heartbearts from the Argon.
+11) Using the Particle console on the cloud, verify that it is receiving the heartbearts from the Argon.

 #### Using Node-RED, subscribe to the heartbeat messages that are being published to particle.

-11) Our goal is for Node-RED to subscribe to and receive messages from the Particle console.
+12) Our goal is for Node-RED to subscribe to and receive messages from the Particle console.
 These messages are being published to the Particle console by our Argon.
 We want Node-RED to hear about the heart beats.
 [This article introduces you to Node-RED and the "The Particle Nodes" section specifically is where the reader learns how to connect the Particle Cloud to Node-RED.
 Read about Node-RED and integrate Node-RED with the Particle Cloud.](https://docs.particle.io/community/node-red/)

-12) After completing the work in step 11, you should have a Node-RED platform receiving messages from your Argon every 10 seconds or so.
+13) After completing the work in step 11, you should have a Node-RED platform receiving messages from your Argon every 10 seconds or so.
 Each message should contain a JSON string with the device ID.
 Each message should appear in the right pane of the Node-RED UI.
 The Node-RED palette should have a subscribe node wired to a debug node.

 :checkered_flag:**Take a screenshot showing the Node-RED palette.
 The debug panel on the right will show several JSON strings that have arrived from the Argon.
 Name your screenshot Project1Part1.png.**